erigoli/updatedFitnessTracker10/README.md

 # README

-Introduction:
+# Introduction:

 Welcome to our Fitness Tracker App!
 This application is built using Ruby on Rails.
 It provides users with the ability to track their fitness activities, set goals, and monitor their progress over time.

-Steps on how to view the project-
+# Steps on how to view the project:

 To view and run the project locally, follow these steps: